Roberto Longhi: Role in Nazi art looting

 During the Second World War, Longhi advised Eugenio Ventura, a dealer in Florence, who was investigated for his involvement in an exchange of pictures confiscated by the Nazi looting organisation known as the ERR or Reichsleiter Rosenberg Taskforce.
 He also advised Count Alessandro Contini-Bonacossi (1878–1955) until 1945.

 Postwar

-In 1950, Longhi co-founded and edited with his wife Anna Banti Paragone, a bi-monthly magazine on art and literature still running to this day.
+In 1950, Longhi co-founded and edited with his wife Lucia Lopresti (who wrote under the name Anna Banti) Paragone, a bi-monthly magazine on art and literature still running to this day.

 Longhi also curated a number of exhibitions, including Mostra della pittura bolognese del Trecento (Pinacoteca Nazionale, Bologna, 1948); I pittori della realtà in Lombardia (Royal Palace, Milan, 1953); and Arte lombarda dai Visconti agli Sforza (Royal Palace, Milan, 1958).